cshoih/cshoih/README.md

 - 👋 Hi, I’m @cshoih , aka Cing.
-- 🧠 I’m interested in Threat Mitigation, AI, Machine Learning and Medical Software.
+- 🧠 I’m interested in Threat Mitigation, AI, Machine Learning, Medical Software and Educational Software for Language Learning/Culture Exchange.
 - ❤️ I aspire to become a software engineer in the future.
 - 📚 I’m currently in high school and I will attend university in 2023.
 - 🔎 I’m exploring GitHub and gaining inspiration on interesting projects.
 (Not looking to collaborate for the time being)